sboez/3D-Models-Load/README.md

 ## Textures

 Only **.GLB** can show you the model with a texture because it's a binary file who contains images.
 It's also possible with **.FBX**, with Blender you need to check *copy* in *Path Mode* during export.
 Others need to add texture manually.
-But you can still change the path of the texture in the code, follow the procedure explained in the comments.
+But you can still change the texture path in the code, follow the procedure explained in the comments.

 ## Samples